The Soil, Base Layer and Living Medium of a Hot Spring

 Soil, the foundation of all life on earth

 Soil is essential for eating, drinking and breathing.
-What keeps us alive depends on soil.
+Everything that keeps us alive depends on soil.

 Soil is a true living matrix, adapted to a particular environment.
 But what about the soil of a hot spring?
 That’s what we’re going to look at in this article, after discussing the importance of soil micro-organisms.
 In fact, it is thanks to the presence of a variety of soil micro-organisms that plants, trees, etc. can grow.
 Without the soil organisms that break down organic matter, there would be no nutrients available to plants.

-Soil is the basis of life on all continent.
+Soil is the basis of life on all continents.
 We live on it and from it.

-There is an enormous diversity of soil types.
+There is an huge diversity of soil types.
 Their formation is closely linked to complex interactions between climate, the nature of the substrate (rock), relief, vegetation, micro-organisms and human intervention.

 The soil, a living layer that is home to an incredible biological diversity